 Patients are able to wear their own shoes after the dressing is removed.

-For specific advice regarding minimally invasive big toe surgery for your feet, please book an appointment with Dr Peter Lam on (02) 9884 9499.
+For specific advice regarding minimally invasive big toe surgery, please book an appointment with Dr Peter Lam on (02) 9884 9499.